mnmainguy/healthymatch/README.md

-# healthymatch Sample Page
+# HealthUnsurance Landing Page

-This is a sample page for [healthymatch](https://github.com/mnmainguy/healthymatch), reactjs components for building landing pages.
+This is a landing page for [HealthUnsurance](https://healthunsurance.com).
+HealthUnsurance is a marketplace to compare prices on outpatient medicial procedures for people who are paying out of pocket.
+It is built using React JS.

 ## Develop locally